 An audio (oral) version of the knowledge exam is available.
 However, you must request an Audio test by enabling audio testing in your TMU© account before you schedule your test (see 'Select an Audio Version of the Knowledge Exam' below).
-The questions are read to you in a neutral manner and can be heard through headphones/earbuds plugged into the computer.
+The questions are neutrally read to you and can be heard through headphones/earbuds plugged into the computer.
 When taking an electronic Audio exam, the audio control buttons will be displayed on the computer screen, enabling you to play, rewind, or pause questions as needed.

-NOTE: Foreign word-for-word translation dictionaries, translating devices of any type, and non-approved language translators are not allowed to be used during testing.
+NOTE: Foreign word-for-word translation dictionaries, translating devices of any type, and non-approved language translators are not allowed during testing.